-The developer is seeking rezoning to "Suburban Residential Medium Density" (FS-RM), which is a residential zoning district consistent with the Village/Suburban Residential land use designation, and "Residential High Density" (RH), which is consistent with the "High Density Residential.
+The developer is seeking rezoning to "Suburban Residential Medium Density" (FS-RM), which is a residential zoning district consistent with the Village/Suburban Residential land use designation, and "Residential High Density" (RH), which is consistent with the "High Density Residential .
 The proposed area for rezoning is reflected in Attachment D.

 Proposed "FS" (Floating Suburban Residential) Zoning.
 The developer has requested "FS" (Suburban Residential) zoning as an alternative to Village Residential Zoning, as described within the LUPP.
 "FS" (Suburban Residential) zoning is an option that may be selected by an applicant to create a more homogenous development type as compared to the heterogeneous development pattern of Village Residential.
 With "FS" (Suburban Residential) zoning there is an option for "Residential Low" or "Residential Medium" density zoning.
 Suburban Residential Medium Density (FS-RM) zoning allows for apartment dwellings with 12, or less dwelling units.
-The developer proposes to construct a combination of 8-unit and 12-unit buildings in the area of the site proposed for zoning as FS-RM.
+The developer proposes to construct 11 buildings with 12 units in each building in the area of the site proposed for zoning as FS-RM.